Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Course Repetition

-A student should consult with an assigned academic advisor within Learning Support before attempting the course for the second time.
-No student may attempt the same course a third time without the approval of the appropriate Department Chair, Program Manager, or designee.
+- A student should consult with an assigned academic advisor within Student Experience before attempting the course for the second time.
+No student may attempt the same course a third time without the approval of the appropriate academic administrator or designee.
 The fourth and any subsequent attempts of the same course will require the approval of the Provost and Vice President of Teaching, Learning, and Student Success or designee.
 If it has been identified that a student has enrolled in a course without getting the necessary approval, they will be required to meet with an assigned academic advisor or may be removed from the course.

-Students should be aware that Federal Student Aid regulations limit the number of times a student can receive Federal Student Aid for a graded course. - Graduation Requirements
+- Students should be aware that Federal Student Aid regulations limit the number of times a student can receive Federal Student Aid for a graded course.

-The standard number of credits required for an Associate degree (i.e. 60) does not apply if 1) the degree program is defined as more than a two-year Associate degree; 2) professional accreditation requires a higher number of credit hours or requires coursework that cannot be completed in 60 credits; or 3) certification requirements result in a need for credit hours in excess of 60.
-MHEC approval is required for exceptions in excess of 60 credits.- Associate of Arts Degree (A.A.), Associate of Science Degree (A.S.) and Area of Concentration within the Associate of Arts Degree (A.A.) or the Associate of Science Degree (A.S.)
+- The standard number of credits required for an Associate degree (i.e. 60) does not apply if 1) the degree program is defined as more than a two-year Associate degree; 2) professional accreditation requires a higher number of credit hours or requires coursework that cannot be completed in 60 credits; or 3) certification requirements result in a need for credit hours in excess of 60.
+MHEC approval is required for exceptions in excess of 60 credits.

 To be eligible to receive the Associate of Arts degree, Associate of Science degree, or an area of concentration within it, students must:- Successfully complete a prescribed curriculum as approved by the College with at least 60 credits.